Paris Metro Line 15: Line 15 East and West

 While major construction contracts for the line itself haven't been awarded yet, preparatory work is underway at Saint-Denis–Pleyel and Champigny Centre stations, which are being built for other lines but will include platforms for Line 15.

 Rolling stock

-In July 2018, Alstom secured a €1.3 billion contract to supply 183 Alstom Metropolis trains for the Grand Paris Express project, with the initial 162 cars (27 six-car Alstom Metropolis MR6V trains) designated for Line 15 to be delivered starting in 2022.
+In July 2018, Alstom secured a €1.3 billion contract to supply 183 Alstom Metropolis trains for the Grand Paris Express project, with the initial 162 cars (27 six-car Alstom Metropolis MR6V trains) designated for Line 15 to be delivered from 2022 onwards.